KitaWorks/osbpb/README.txt

-osbpb - A package builder, manager for eternalOS Current author : 2025 @ Julian Droske
+osbpb - A package builder and manager for eternalOS

-This software may only be developed and run on JURTL systems.
+Copyright (c) 2025 KitaWorks Team

+Under MIT license (see LICENSE).